jcapiitao/NetScriptGen/docs/_build/html/_sources/tutorial_workbook.txt

 ~~~~~~~~~~~~~~~~~~~~~~
 Although the configurations are different from one another, there are some fixed common variables.
 After all, you can put the values of these variables directly within the global template.
 However, fixed common variable gives you much more flexibility and clarity.
-Indeed, if you want to reuse a old project, you just have to change the values of the variables in the worksheet, and not spending time scratching your head to change the values in the global template.
+Indeed, if you want to reuse an old project, you just have to change the values of the variables in the worksheet, and not spending time scratching your head to change the values in the global template.
 The strength of a variable, no more, no less...

-1. Create a new woorksheet and labeled it as you want
+1. Create a new woorksheet and label it as you want

 2.
 	1. In the cell A1, enter "Function"